iridakos/iridakos.github.io/_posts/2018-01-20-mother-cleaned-the-room.markdown

 ---
 layout: post
 title:  "When you know your mother has cleaned your room"
-description: "Humor - Mother and magic trackpad"
+description: "Mother and magic trackpad"
 date:   2018-01-20 00:00:00 +0300
 image: "http://iridakos.com/assets/images/irida-grey.png"
 preview: "Mother and magic trackpad..."